Quick Answer

 - Unlimited upside, limited downside: a common share cannot fall below zero, so the maximum loss is the amount invested.

-- American Depositary Receipts (ADRs) are negotiable certificates from a U.S. depositary bank that let U.S. investors hold foreign companies, trading on U.S. exchanges in U.S. dollars.
+- American Depositary Receipts (ADRs) are negotiable certificates from a U.S. depositary bank that let U.S. investors hold foreign companies, trading on U.S. markets in U.S. dollars.

-- Preferred stock pays a fixed dividend stated as a percentage of par or a dollar amount, has priority over common if declared, and generally does not vote.
+- Preferred stock pays a fixed dividend rate, if declared (stated as a percentage of par or a dollar amount, not a guarantee), has priority over common if declared, and generally does not vote.

 - Convertible preferred always trades at the higher of its investment value (as straight preferred) or its conversion value (what the common shares would be worth today).